2014 Oregon legislative election

 The 2014 elections for the Oregon Legislative Assembly determined the composition of both houses of the state legislature for the 78th Oregon Legislative Assembly (2015–2016 term).
 The Republican and Democratic primary elections were held on May 20, 2014 with the general election following on November 4, 2014.

 The Democratic Party increased its 16-14 majority in the Senate to a supermajority of 18–12.
 In the House, the Democrats added one more seat and now holds a 35-25 majority.

-Oregon State Senate
+Oregon Senate

-16 of the State Senate's 30 seats were up for re-election in 2014.
+16 of the state senate's 30 seats were up for re-election in 2014.
 Democrats held a 16–14 majority in the 2012 legislative election.